40 Scotland Facts and Trivia Questions

 Interesting facts about Scotland

-We are a nation that has a lot of traditions and here are some of them.
+We are a nation with many traditions, and here are some of them.

 Across Scotland in the summer months, Scots gather and compete.

-The games include tossing the caber, which is a large wooden pole that is thrown to show how strong the competitor is.
+The games include tossing the caber, a large wooden pole, to show the strength of the competitor.

-All these competitions take place over the day and are interspersed with Highland Dancing which in itself is a tough sport.
+All these competitions take place over the day and are interspersed with Highland Dancing, which is a tough sport.

-Our Scottish Bard or poet, Robert Burns has his own day where we commemorate his poetry.
+Our Scottish Bard or poet, Robert Burns, has his own day on which we commemorate his poetry.

 Scottish schoolchildren compete in Burns Poetry competitions where they recite some of his most famous works in the traditional Scots language.